PlashSpeed-Aiman/IIUMCourseScheduleApp/README.md

 # IIUMCourseScheduleApp
 This is an Android App that scrapes data from the IIUM Course Schedule website and display in neatly fashion.
-It requires Internet Connection each time the scrapper is activated (duh).
+It requires Internet Connection each time the scrapper is activated.

 ## What It Does
-1. A functioning scraper.
+1. A functioning scraper you.
+The scraper can be found in the source files.
+It's fully functional, and can be ported to other languages such as Dart or C#.
 2. Display it in a RecyclerView
 3. Nav Bar, but doesn't do much